 For tennis, the regulation-sized courts are also inside the Farm District off Horseshoe Lane.
 Badminton matches can be waged in Crescent Park, which is right next to the indoor pool.

-Check in at Buck’s Northwest to check out paddles, racquets, and other equipment.
+Check in at The Dugout to check out paddles, racquets, and other equipment.

 Seabrook homeowner and pickleball ambassador, Scott Smith, describes how to play pickleball, America’s fastest growing sport.

 “Pickleball is the fastest growing sport in America and can be played by kids and adults of all ages.
 Skill levels range from beginner, to tournament player, to Pro.
 I personally love playing in Seabrook especially in the ocean air climate.
 For more information on the great sport of Pickleball, go to USAPA.org.” − Scott Smith USAPA Ambassador, frequent Pickleball player at Seabrook